From the kitchen of Stephanie Knewasser. We love Girl

 Use leftover peanut butter filling to make Buck Eye Balls.

-water in a pot.
-Place a heat proof bowl (I have Pyrex) on
+inch of water in a pot.
+Place a heat proof bowl (I

-more even it melts.
-I used to chop it into chunks.
-Now I
+and more even it melts.
+I used to chop it into

-use a food processor with the large shred blade.
+chunks.
+Now I use a food processor with the large

 Use a spatula to move